apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Winter can be a time of culinary abundance.
-Experts share tips on eating nutritiously**
+**Exclusive: In Assad's Alawite hometown, Syria rebels win statement of support**

-You can read more about it [here](https://apnews.com/article/winter-soups-stews-porridge-seasonal-eating-6e89c43e2d3cc8a15bc48fa2676065e0).
+You can read more about it [here](https://www.reuters.com/world/middle-east/assads-alawite-hometown-syria-rebels-win-statement-support-2024-12-09/).

 ## Requirements
 - Python 3.8